clolsonus/madesigner/README.md

 efficient and most beautiful?
 The answer is that curved wings are very complex to design and build.
 Imagine every rib is a difference size with different cutouts for stringers and control surfaces.
-That is a nightmare with traditional tools, but MADesigner makes this a breeze.
+That is a nightmare with traditional tools, but MAdesigner makes this a breeze.
 First it generates all the exact rib cutouts for you, next it will layout the parts on a laser cut sheet, and finally it produces a full size plan to build on top of.
 Dream it, design it, build it!